DarkCaster/Perpetual/docs/op_implement.md

 9. **Iterative Refinement**: If the initial implementation isn't satisfactory, refine your `###IMPLEMENT###` comments and re-run the operation.
 Each iteration can bring you closer to the desired result.

-10. **Combine with Other Operations**: Use the `implement` operation in conjunction with other Perpetual operations like `annotate` and `doc` for a comprehensive development workflow.

 11. **Fine-tune LLM Settings**: Experiment with different LLM settings in your `.env` file to find the configuration that works best for your project and coding style.
+See `.env.example` file at `<project_root>/.perpetual/.env.example` for all config options.

 ## Implementation Details